 New student orientation is available each term.
-To help students learn how to register, choose classes, and learn about college resources.
+CampusConnect is available face-to-face and online.
+It helps students learn how to register, choose classes, and learn about college resources.
 For more information, contact Counseling and Career Services.

 Career Information System